-Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable or receivable in respect of previous years.
-It is measured using tax rates enacted or substantively enacted at the reporting date.
+Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable or receivable in respect of prior periods.
+It is measured using tax rates and tax laws that have been enacted by the balance sheet date.